Medically reviewed by Drugs.com. Last updated on Aug 12, 2022.

 Most antidepressants are generally safe, but the FDA requires all antidepressants to carry a black box warning, the strictest warning for prescriptions.
-In some cases, children, teens and young adults under 25 may have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting or when the dose is changed.
+Though it's uncommon, some children, teens and young adults under 25 may have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting or when the dose is changed.

 Anyone taking an antidepressant should be watched closely for worsening depression or unusual behavior, especially when first beginning a new medication or with a change in dosage.
 If your teen has suicidal thoughts while taking an antidepressant, immediately contact your doctor or get emergency help.

-For most teens, the benefits of taking an antidepressant likely outweigh any risks.
+For most teens who need an antidepressant, the benefits of taking an antidepressant outweigh any risks.
 Keep in mind that antidepressants are more likely to reduce suicide risk in the long run by improving mood.

 Finding the right medication